 Food waste.
 Our data measures food purchases, which we equate to consumption.
 In reality, a fraction of the food purchased is thrown away and never consumed.
 Estimates on how large this fraction is vary substantially depending on what is being measured.
 Many of the reported headline figures that you see measure total food waste (e.g. by looking at food found in dumps); this includes waste from the catering trade and from retail establishments, and is not only food wasted by households.
 We could not find estimates that measure household food waste and that were comparable across countries.
-However, if French consumers wasted nothing, then it would need to be the case that US consumers wasted around 15 percent of their food to make the total calorie consumption of the average US consumer equal to that of the average French consumer.
-If French consumers wasted, for example, 10 percent of their food then it would have to be the case that US consumers wasted 24 percent of their food, or roughly two and a half times the wastage rate in France.
-For the UK the equivalent numbers are 9 percent waste if UK consumers wasted nothing and 17 percent if UK consumers wasted 10 percent.

-The effects of accounting for waste in the simulations is difficult to say.
 In principle, we could try to apply a fraction of waste, that possibly varies by category and country, in the simulation.
 However, in order to model this properly we would need to take a stand on whether this fraction is policy invariant or whether it would vary as we change prices.
 It is plausible that one of the reasons that food waste varies across countries is because of differences in price.